Open Space - Overview

 We also released the Open Space Consultation Report which highlighted the feedback, ideas and recommendations received from the community, businesses and stakeholders and how they have been incorporated into the open space design.

-A $15 million maintenance fund is being provided for the long-term care of the new open space.
+Plans for the park include a $15 million maintenance fund for the long-term care of the new open space.
 This will allow for graffiti removal, weeding, cleaning and rubbish collection.

 The new urban park will be complete in late 2018.
 Works will kick off once the current rail line has been moved onto the elevated structure and the old tracks are removed.